The safest, most effective therapies for optimal health!

 THE POINT AT WHICH THE CRASH TAKES PLACE COINCIDES WITH THE POINT AT WHICH CRITICAL NUTRIENTS ARE SEVERELY DEPLETED DUE TO MALNUTRITION.
 B-12, protein, various minerals, Vitamin A (notice I did not say 'beta-carotene'), and essential fatty acids eventually are depleted from storage organs like the liver, nervous system and subcutaneous fat.

-Holistic MD Frank Shallenberger has stated that in the many vegans he has treated in all the decades he has practiced, he only saw TWO who were healthy.
+Holistic MD Frank Shallenberger has stated that among hundreds of strict vegans he has treated in all the decades he has practiced, he only found TWO who were healthy.

 At around a year, my physical abilities began to fail.
 I couldn't run more than a mile or so, because of chronic diarrhea.
 I began to feel depressed.
 I began to suffer blood sugar imbalance.

-NOTE: Neurotransmitters NEED an abundance of amino acids (protein building blocks) to support mood, cognition, reaction time and mental ability.
+NOTE: Neurotransmitter production REQUIRES an abundance of amino acids (protein building blocks) to support mood, cognition, reaction time and mental ability.
 Raw plants and juices can't supply enough amino acids like Taurine, Tyrosine and Tryptophan - to name just a few.
-To sustain mood, physical strength, and ability to think critically - Amino Acids are needed in larger amounts than any plant diet could ever supply.
+To sustain mood, physical strength, ability to handle stress, and capacity to think critically - Amino Acids are needed in larger amounts than any plant diet could ever supply.

 My critical thinking ability was low enough to keep me in denial of the obvious!
-I stubbornly refused to admit anything could be amiss - just dug my heels in deeper and tried to make my nutritional protocol 'better.'
+I stubbornly refused to admit anything could be amiss - just dug my heels in deeper and tried to make my nutritional protocol 'better' - a typical avoidance measure of those hopelessly addicted to a regime / philosophy.
 As 'spiritual' as I thought I was, I was VERY attached to my new 'religion!'

 I was also meditating a lot, which served well to enhance my ability to deny physical reality.

 What saved me was meeting a friend who invited me to attend nutrition classes with Dr. Carleton Fredericks.
-This man was a nutrititional educator, had a wildly popular radio show, and was advisor to some of the original landmark holistic doctors of the time - including the renowned Dr. Warren Levin.
+Decades ago, this man was a nutrititional educator, had a wildly popular radio show, and was advisor to some of the original landmark holistic doctors of the time - including the renowned Dr. Warren Levin.